 Cost of Rent in Bali Month 1: Canggu

 5 minutes walk to the beach with hot water and air conditioning, and wifi fast enough to teach!
-This Airbnb only cost us $16 a night, or $504 total.
+The Airbnb we rented only cost us $16 a night, or $504 total.
 We spent more this month because we had never been to Bali before and wanted to scope out other cheaper places once we got there.

 For those who might want to work online here, sometimes when it rained the internet would need to be restarted.
 Besides that, it worked well!

 Rent in Bali Months 2 & 3: Legian, Kuta

 Three minutes walk to the beach, with high-speed wifi, hot water, and air conditioning!
 Our first place cost us $10 a night, or $314.50 USD per month!
 This place was a little small (since it was a studio) and the kitchen was outside.